navikt/aktivitetskrav-frontend/README.md

 This view provides detailed information about a specific assessment or event, such as:

-- Information letters about the activity duty (Info om aktivitetsplikt).
+- Information letters about the activity requirement (Info om aktivitetsplikt).
-- Explanations of how NAV assesses the duty.
+- Explanations of how Nav assesses the requirement.
 - Implications for the user (potential stoppage of sick pay).
 - Instructions on what the user needs to do.